 The only Roku product that isn’t a Chromecast competitor is the Roku Ultra.
 This is a set-top box rather than a dongle.
 As such, it will not form part of this article.

 So, let’s talk about the six Roku products and contrast them to the Chromecast over a few key areas.
-In case you’re not familiar yet, check out our Chromecast introduction.
+In case you’re not familiar yet, check out our Chromecast introduction and the basics of Roku TV to start.

 Chromecast vs. Roku: Cost